 - EAP is usually included in an international medical plan.
 There was very little importance provided in this respect until recently.

 Holidays, gym memberships, and other wellness benefits

-- While the benefits can easily be replaced with a higher salary, providing them as benefits often illustrates to employees the dynamic nature of the organization.
+- While the benefits can easily be replaced with a higher salary, providing them as benefits often illustrate to employees the organization’s dynamic nature.